Who am I?

 In the face of the current ecological and social crises, social sculpture today means that we need to widen our considerations of how we shape society to include a planetary perspective.
 Also, it is essential that all people can find a way to meaningfully and creatively contribute to the process of shaping a viable future – not only those in power.
 To achieve this, new approaches, practices, and ways of thinking are required in all dimensions of society.

-If you would like to read any of these texts, drop me a message and I will send you the PDF.
+If you would like to read any of these texts, click on the title to download PDF.

 Kirchgaesser, I. (2020) For the Love of Reality: Social Sculpture as Self-Experiment.
 PhD thesis.
 Oxford: Oxford Brookes University.